AdnaneKhan/Gato-X/docs/contribution-guide/architecture.md

 - New attack/enumeration/search modules can be added under their respective directories.
 - Data models are centralized in `gatox/models/` for consistency.
 - Configuration is managed via JSON files in `gatox/configuration/`.

-## TODO: Human check
-- Confirm all cross-module dependencies and update diagram if new modules are added.
-- Add more detailed sequence diagrams for attack and enumeration flows.